abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Recently I’ve made visits to a physical therapist because I have some ongoing muscle issues that have plagued me for the last twenty years.
-Often, this type of situation originates with a small abnormality that causes pain, and many people will subconsciously allow the body to adjust to it or slump in a certain way to relieve that pain.
+Often this type of situation originates with a small abnormality that causes pain, and many people will subconsciously allow the body to adjust to it or slump in a certain way to relieve that pain.
 Although this gives temporary relief, it turns out that people have adjusted